 Do Students Need to Meet Any Additional Requirements While On the List?

-To be considered for entry into the MLT program, students must have at least an overall Clark State GPA of 2.0 for the courses in the Medical Laboratory curriculum.
+To be considered for entry into the MLT program, students must have at least an overall Clark State GPA of 2.0 and a cumulative GPA in the courses in the Medical Laboratory curriculum.
 Students who do not have a 2.0 will be removed from the list.
 After repeating whatever class(es) they need to bring their grade point average up to at least a 2.0, they must then re-petition to place their name on the list.

 MLT Petitioning Requirements and Form